Common Banking Fees and How to Avoid Them

 Inactivity fee

-Some banks may charge an inactivity fee due to lack of activity for a certain period.
+Some financial institutions may charge an inactivity fee due to lack of activity for a certain period.
+Before charging an inactivity fee, sometimes called a dormancy fee, the bank may notify you that the account is inactive.

 To avoid inactivity fees, use your account regularly to make transactions.
-Setting up an automatic monthly transfer or having your paycheck directly deposited into the account can keep it from becoming dormant.
+Setting up an automatic monthly transfer or having part of your paycheck directly deposited into the account can keep it from becoming dormant.

-Also known as an NSF fee, you may be charged this fee when you don’t have enough funds in your account to cover a payment, usually in the form of a check or electronic transfer.
-If the bank covers the payment, they may charge an NSF fee.
+You may be charged an NSF fee when you don’t have enough funds in your account to cover a payment, usually in the form of a check or electronic transfer.
+This fee is charged when the bank declines the transaction.

 Check fees

 Banks can charge a few different fees for checks.
-They may charge a fee if you write more than a specified number of checks in a month.
-They may also charge you for ordering and printing checks.
+You may be charged a fee for ordering and printing new checkbooks.
 Certain types of checks, like certified or cashier’s checks, can come with a fee.

-To avoid check fees, consider paying your bills and sending money online when possible.
+To avoid check fees, consider paying your bills and sending money electronically when possible.

 What to do if you’re charged a bank fee

-It is important to understand all the fees related to an account before opening the account.
-Sometimes, if it is the first time you’ve noticed a charged fee, it may be worth contacting your bank.
+It's important to understand all the fees related to an account before opening one.
+Sometimes, if it’s the first time you’ve noticed a charged fee, it may be worth contacting your bank.
 Some banks may be willing to waive some fees as a courtesy.

 If paying fees becomes a recurring issue, it may be time to switch to a different account or bank.
 Research your options and find an account that better aligns with your financial needs.